jig/lisp/reader/BENCHMARK.md

 PASS
 ```

-After removal of all regexp:
+After removal of all regexp, on a MacBook Pro M1:

 ```bash
 ❯ go test -bench=. ./... -benchtime=10s